shopback/WeWantYou/README.md

 WeWantYou
 =========

+**Who we want today**

-Who we want today: A King of Product.
+A King of Product.
 Someone who can take care of something that does not physically exist.

 **About Us**